It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 Getting ready for your date

 You will likely start by seeing your primary care physician.

 Here is information to help you prepare for your appointment.
-Before your appointment, make a list of:
+Before your work, make a list of:

 Any symptoms that you or your family noticed, and for how long.
-Key personal information, including traumatic events in your past and top current stressors.
+Critical personal information, including traumatic events in your past and top current stressors.

 Most people with schizotypal personality disorder are diagnosed in early adulthood.